Q. What is the AGPT program?

 Q. If I have completed an emergency department rotation with paediatrics, will that cover me for the paediatric requirements?

 Refer to the ACEM website for recognised Paediatric locations.
-Smaller hospitals may not be listed, however if the applicant can provide a letter from the hospital confirming the paediatric case presentation during the time the registrars completed the rotation.
+Smaller hospitals may not be listed, however if the applicant can provide a letter from the hospital confirming the paediatric case presentations during the time the registrars completed the rotation.

 Keeping a log book can be beneficial where the percentage is only just being met.
 See the RACGP Paediatrics Policy for further information.